Modern Barndominium Construction Alt Text: Barndominium complying with building codes

 • Insulation: Achieve required R-values and pass blower-door tests.

 • Safety Features: Install egress windows, fire-rated doors, and smoke detectors as required.
+Fire-rated wall and self-closing 20-minute door required between any attached garage or shop and living space (IRC R302.6).

 Checklist for compliance with barndominium regulations